Freight Consolidation for a European Automotive Manufacturer

 A Transport Optimization Platform

-Working with Sibyl as implementation partner, the freight and logistics planning team built a comprehensive transport optimization platform that consolidated years of historical delivery data across five manufacturing plants and over thousands of suppliers.
-The freight optimization capability was developed as part of a broader supply chain digitalization initiative The platform centered on a comprehensive ontology that treated freight optimization not as an isolated analytical problem but as an integrated capability spanning procurement, logistics, and inventory management.
-The team developed an algorithm that identified the highest-impact consolidation opportunities at the supplier level.
+Working with Sibyl as implementation partner, the freight planning team built a comprehensive transport optimization platform consolidating 18 months of historical delivery data across five manufacturing plants and 200+ suppliers — developed as one component of a broader supply chain digitalization initiative.
+The platform's ontology treated freight optimization not as an isolated problem but as an integrated capability spanning procurement, logistics, and inventory management.
+Operations research methods iteratively identified the highest-impact consolidation opportunities at supplier level, while an interactive workshop application embedded recommendations directly into procurement planning workflows — revealing approximately €50M in annual optimization opportunities.

 Impact